srmklive/laravel-paypal/README.md

 <a name="create-subscriptions"></a>
 ## Create Subscriptions

-* To create recurring payment subscriptions on paypal, first pass data to `SetExpressCheckout` API call in following format:
+* For example, you want to create a recurring subscriptions on paypal, first pass data to `SetExpressCheckout` API call in following format:

 ```php
 // Always update the code below accordingly to your own requirements.